 Antique china values, can be researched online, by going to sites like Liveauctioneers.com, Barnebys.com and others but there are deeper issues you have to solve first like, having to properly identify what you have before you start, knowing if it's real or fake, working out how to use the search filters and, last but not least, believe you can do it without an antiques expert.

-It's hard grunt work, no doubt, and it depends if you prioritize time or money - but, yes, you can research online china values yourself online, and if you read this article closely, you will, indeed, have the information to do so.
+Online value research has a knack to it, but more than that, it's hard grunt work and any success you have depends upon whether you prioritize time or money.
+But I am here to tell you, yes, you can research online china values yourself online, and if you read this article closely, you will, indeed, have the information to do so.

-The tricky truths that make it difficult to be a valuation seeker, means the #1 secret to finding out if you have have treasure or trash once and for all, may, in the end, be to bite the bullet and seek out a reliable and cost effective appraisal team.
+In the end, the tricky truths that make it difficult to be a valuation seeker, means the #1 secret to finding out if you have have treasure or trash once and for all, may, after all is said and done, be to bite the bullet and seek out a reliable and cost effective appraisal team.

 My site visitors have told me over the years that finding reliable, trustworthy and cost effective online appraisals is difficult.
 This gave me no choice but to group together my own pick of experts and offer help in identifying and appraising the value of their items.

 According to Forbes, the boomer generation have accumulated over $30 trillion dollars in collected wealth . . . which, sadly, their offspring mostly have no interest in.
 Hence the issue.

 with helping my readers find accurate pricing information online themselves.
 So,

 in a sense, helping them be confident to self-research the value of

 I am very sympathetic to people who would like to book an expert only as a last resort, after trying some research themselves - and, after all, a written report from a paid expert is only really necessary for estate tax purposes, estate planning, equitable distribution, or tax-deductible donations.

 value either to sell, keep or sweep, people can easily research the